 It should look like this:

-Once Google Reverse Image Search detects your item, it will populate suggestions for you to scroll through.
-Just like that, I found my item as you can see on the left column in the middle.
+Once the Google reverse image search detects your item, it will populate suggestions for you to scroll through.
+And just like that, I was able to find my Free People item.

 From your computer: